fangorn-network/fangorn/README.md

 ## Overview

 Fangorn is a programmable data framework that lets you **publish encrypted data** under public conditions, or predicates, such that it can only be decrypted if you meet the condition(s).
-Each owner has a single on-chain manifest pointer — a CID referencing their current data tree — which can be updated as data changes.
+Each owner has a single on-chain CID referencing their current storage root which can be updated as data changes.
 Data schemas group compatible data sources together, enabling agent-based discovery and interoperability.

 ## Supported Networks